dwhiffing/fury/content/aar/nf/nf20_aj/body.md

 confidently facing off against Su-27s.
 They had no jammers, and I was screened by 4 of them.
 Nice and safe, right?
-Except the buggers were cheerfully ignoring their radars, and using their IRSTs to lob long range IR-guided Bs and Ds at me, dammit!)
+Except the buggers were cheerfully ignoring their radars, and using their IRSTs to lob long range IR-guided Bs and Ds at me, dammit\!)

 Up to this point I'd stayed away from Hornafjordur in the SE corner of Iceland.
 I hadn't seen any modern long-range SAMs in the Ryk/Kef area so